 Wage loss replacement benefits are subject to source deductions of income tax.

-Wage loss replacement benefits are not subject to employee and employer Québec parental insurance plan (QPIP) premiums unless:
+Wage loss replacement benefits are not subject to Québec parental insurance plan (QPIP) premiums unless:

 - the employer pays the benefits directly to an employee under a plan funded in part by the employer;